Ceremonial Cap, Klamath River groups (Hupa, Yurok, Karuk)

-Hazel or willow warp shoots; conifer root weft; woodwardia fern dyed with alder bark, bear grass and maidenhair fern overlay materials; string on edge
+Hazel or willow warp shoots; conifer root weft; woodwardia fern dyed with alder bark, bear grass and maidenhair fern overlay materials

 Gift of Laurette Schorcht in honor of Doris Dennison, Music Director, Dance Dept. 1939-1972

 Technique: Twined basket.
-Spotty overlay on the interior, hard to say if they were going for full or half-twist overlay, probably half.
-It is dominantly a bear grass overlay cap with woodwardia and maidenhair accents in the flint design.
+Not much overlay on the interior, hard to say if they were going for full or half-twist overlay, probably half.
+Mostly bear grass overlay background with some woodwardia for the flint design and maidenhair accents.
 It’s my understanding that it is more unusual to “red” used in a “yellow” cap.

 Cultural affiliation notes: A classic Hupa, Yurok, and/or Karuk ceremonial cap.

 Citation: Kroeber, Alfred L. “Basket Designs of the Indians of Northwestern California.”
 University of California Publications in American Archaeology and Ethnology 2, no. 4 (1905): 105-164

 Jesse Dutton-Kenny, Visiting Researcher, October 26th - 27th & 29th - 30th, 2020